zcappai/MSc-Computer-Science/Simple Recursive Program/README.md

 # Simple Recursive Program
-This is a simple multiplication of 2 numbers using recursion.
+This is a simple multiplication of 2 positive numbers using recursion.